 Courtesy Summit at Snoqualmie

-1. Snoqualmie tubing area
+1. Summit at Snoqualmie tubing area

 Just off I-90 at exit 53, you’ll find The Summit at Snoqualmie’s tubing center, a hugely popular destination with kids and grown-ups alike.
 You can either walk back to the top of the hill or ride your tube back up on the magic carpet.
 The Summit recommends that children be at least 3 years old before tubing, but does not restrict admission for families with younger children who want to try.
 Tip: Children less than 42 inches tall can ride double with a parent.
 Personal sledding devices are prohibited.